mattpopovich/mattpopovich.com/_posts/2021-04-05-how-to-install-the-resynthesizer-plugin-for-gimp-on-mac-2021.md

 If the above seemed like too much, we can get similar results to the Resynthesizer tool manually by using the *heal* and *clone* tools that GIMP provides.
 I'm not going to do a full writeup about it here, but I did go into a quick example in the [YouTube video above](https://youtu.be/MHwtKg0tws8?t=802).
 I'm sure you could find some similar or even better tutorials on those tools online.

 That's a wrap!
-Thanks again to [Werner Eugster](http://homepage.agrl.ethz.ch/eugsterw/).
+Thanks again to [Werner Eugster](https://homepage.agrl.ethz.ch/eugsterw/) ([archived site](https://web.archive.org/web/20210623115035/https://homepage.agrl.ethz.ch/eugsterw/)).
+* **2022 update**: Werner Eugster [has now passed](https://usys.ethz.ch/en/department/professuren/in-memoriam/werner-eugster.html), may he rest in peace.

 If you have any questions or suggestions, feel free to comment in Disqus below.